grpc/proposal/A81-xds-authority-rewriting.md

 ## Background

 gRPC supports getting routing configuration from an xDS server, as described in gRFCs [A27] and [A28].
 The xDS configuration can configure the client to rewrite the authority header on requests, although gRPC does not yet support this feature.
+This functionality can be useful in cases where the server is using the authority header to make decisions about how to process the request, such as when multiple hosts are handled via a reverse proxy.
+Note that this feature is solely about rewriting the authority header on data plane RPCs; it does not affect the authority used in the TLS handshake.

 As mentioned in [gRFC A29][A29], there are use-cases for gRPC that prohibit trusting the xDS server to control security-centric